 This chapter is a description of the punishment of "Babylon the Great", the ruling "nations" or "emperors" of the world that have led the people astray.
 We really don't need to interpret the symbolism to know that this "Mother of Prostitutes" could easily be all the entities that distract people from the truth.
 Whoever or whatever this is in reality, these passages describe them in terms that seem to point at the only place that many see in the term "seven hills".

-My interpretation is not intended to be definitive, but the use of the term is understood by an overwhelming majority (not necessarily making it a fact) of people to refer to the papacy in Rome - a dominate influence for millions (billions?) of Catholics around the world (see verse 15).
+My interpretation is not intended to be definitive, but the use of the term is understood by an overwhelming majority (not necessarily making it a fact) of people to refer to the papacy in Rome - a dominant influence for millions (billions?) of Catholics around the world (see verse 15).
+In fact, a majority of the practices of "Christian" churches around the world came right from the Catholic church.

 "But, I would never do that..."